AdobeDocs/experience-manager-learn.en/help/assets/dynamic-media/dynamic-media-video-player-feature-video-use.md

 >[!NOTE]
 >
 > Dynamic Media Hybrid will NOT support video streaming on Internet Explorer 11 after March 15th, 2022.
+To fall back to progressive playback please upgrade to 6.5.12.

 <table>
  <thead>